Guangzhou Television Cantonese controversy: Decline of Cantonese in younger generations

 Besides the decline of Cantonese in Guangzhou, there is also fear of Cantonese declining in Hong Kong.
 Stephen Matthews, an associate professor of linguistics at the Chinese University of Hong Kong commented that "It is difficult to calculate the timing but in the medium- to long run, Cantonese is an endangered language".
 He added "It might survive for 50 years or so but after 50 years it may well be on its way out".
 Thomas Lee, professor of linguistics at the Chinese University of Hong Kong doesn't believe the situation is as stark, but maintains that Cantonese needs to stay in the mainstream education or it will end up like Shanghainese, now spoken by less than 50% of the Shanghainese people.

 Even as far away as overseas, the Chinatowns have seen Cantonese being pushed out by Mandarin, reflecting different immigration patterns.
 Peter Kwong, professor of Asian American studies at Hunter College in New York City commented that "Mandarin's ascent comes with the realignment of power in Chinese-American communities, where the recent (non-Cantonese) immigrants are gaining economic and political clout".

 Earlier moves by Guangzhou TV in adopting Mandarin

 In 2009, Guangzhou TV shifted its Financial Channel from Cantonese to Mandarin at a cost of 30 million yuan.
 Following the transition, viewership of the channel plummeted from 0.34 to 0.09.
 The main channel's lunchtime news program reverted to Cantonese in January 2010 due to low ratings.

+New Preservation Attempts

+In early 2026, Mayor Sun Zhiyang of Guangzhou announced plans to increase protections of preserving the Cantonese language and culture in the city.